alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 ## Properties and property getters and setters
 ## Property getters
 ## Property setters
-## Property getters and setters as property wrappers
+## Getters and setters as property wrappers
 ## Creating getters and setters on the go
-## Property getters and setters the old way
+## Getters and setters the old way
 ## Conclusion: Introduction to JavaScript property getters and setters (accessor properties)
 -->